4 Ways to Enjoy Carmel, Indiana and Surrounding Areas

 If you crave the real thing, you’ll find epic golf courses in these friendly Indiana towns.
-One Scottish links style course was designed by Pete Dye and has the longest front nine course east of the Mississippi.
+One Scottish links-style course was designed by Pete Dye and had the longest front nine course east of the Mississippi.
 There is even a Pete Dye Trail featuring three courses in the local area: Plum Creek Golf Club, The Fort Golf Resort, and Brickyard Crossing Golf Club.

 Looking for a Place to Stay?

-The Hilton Garden Inn Indianapolis/Carmel is perfectly located for exploring Carmel and nearby Hamilton County towns.
-It offers upscale accommodations at a reasonable price.
-Rooms are comfortable and spacious with attractive decor and popular amenities.
-Other offerings are an indoor pool, fitness center, on-site convenience store, a 24-hour business center, and complimentary WiFi.
-Breakfast is included with your stay and is really delicious.
+The Hilton Garden Inn Indianapolis/Carmel is ideally located for exploring Carmel and nearby Hamilton County towns.
+It offers upscale, comfortable accommodations with attractive decor and accessible amenities at a reasonable price.
+Be sure to check out the indoor pool, fitness center, on-site convenience store, a 24-hour business center, and complimentary WiFi.
+A delicious breakfast is included with your stay.

 More Than I Could Ever Have Imagined in Carmel, Indiana